dropstream/amazon_sp_clients/README.md

 ## Code generation

-If you just want to use this gem you don't need to read this section.
+TL;DR: If you just want to use this gem you don't need to read this section.

-If you want to add or remove APIs or make changes in the templates (i.e. make changes on how the final code in API gems is generated) you need to run code generator to rebuild some parts of this repo, and release new version of main gem.
+If you want to add or remove APIs or make changes in the templates (i.e. make changes on how the final code in API gems is generated) you need to run code generator.
+This will purge and rebuild ALL files inside `vendor`.

 To add or remove APIs, edit `codegen-config.yml` file and uncomment required lines.